Plus a possible downside of doing this

-However, for IT administrators who want to install Chrome on computers not connected to the Internet or want to install Chrome onto many computers at once, this is not a very good option.
+However, for IT administrators who want to install Chrome on computers not connected to the Internet or want to install Chrome on to many computers at once, this is not a very good option.

-If you can download an offline installer for Google Chrome, distributing the browser to hundreds or even thousands of computers via Active Directory would be a breeze.
+If you can download an offline or standalone installer for Google Chrome, distributing the browser to hundreds or even thousands of computers via Active Directory would be a breeze.
 Luckily, there’s an easy way to download an offline installer for Google Chrome using a bit of a URL hack.

 Note the parameter standalone=1 appended to the end of the URL.
 This will get your the full installer that you can then install on your local system without having to be connected to the Internet.

+You’ll be able to tell you are downloading a custom setup because the file name will be ChromeStandaloneSetup64.exe.
 You can also download the latest official offline version of the beta Google Chrome browser using this link:

 You’ll get the same questions as above, but this time the file will be named ChromeBetaStandaloneSetup64.exe.